Respiratory Syncytial Virus (RSV)

 - Crowded places with people who may be infected

-- Exposure to other children (eg, in daycare) or to older siblings attending school at home
+- Exposure to other children (such as in daycare) or to older brothers or sisters being schooled at home

-- Infants less than 6 months (and especially less than 3 months) of age
+- Babies younger than 6 months of age (and especially younger than 3 months of age)

-- Infants with neuromuscular disorders (eg, spinal muscular atrophy)
+- Babies with neuromuscular disorders (such as spinal muscular atrophy)

 - People with immunodeficiency, including those with certain transplanted organs, leukemia, or HIV/AIDS

 - Adults with asthma, congestive heart failure, or chronic obstructive pulmonary disease (COPD)